 - exercising frequently

 - sleeping for 7–9 hours each night

 - reducing stress

-Studies have produced some interesting findings surrounding the immune system and flu.
+Studies have produced some interesting findings concerning the immune system and the flu.

-Quitting smoking could be a useful preventative measure against flu — not only for you but also for your children, family, or anyone else who lives with you.
+Quitting smoking could be a useful way to prevent the flu — not only for the individual but for anyone else in the house.

-The University of Rochester Medical Center in New York also discovered that “children who are exposed to secondhand smoke” have a higher chance of needing intensive care and longer hospital stays when hospitalized with flu.
+A team from the University of Rochester Medical Center, in New York, discovered that children exposed to secondhand smoke are more likely to need intensive care and a longer stay when hospitalized with the flu.

 Many of the measures that help people avoid the flu, such as good hygiene, face coverings, and immune system support, also help people avoid SARS-CoV-2, the virus that causes COVID-19.